 Let's get this part out of the way now.
 Click here to read it.
 I promise you'll like it.

 My website is compatible with all browsers including terminal browsers like Lynx.

 I wanted to eliminate the bloat that is WordPress and all other easy-to-use WYSIWYG editors.
 I also wanted to eliminate all tracking and metrics as well.
 Go ahead, right-click and view the source of any page here.
 I used to have an official blog that I kept for about ten years using WordPress.
 Several months ago, I deleted it because I was sick of all the crap on it — not my content that is, but all the extra crap that comes with WordPress themes.
 Finding a template I liked was painful, and I changed the look often.
 I kept wanting a simple and easy to read format and never found one I liked.
 I also wanted a site that didn't have a bunch of crap code that slowed download times.
 I hate pretty much every website that I visit that are full of scripts, trackers, and all sorts of other crap and worst of all, ads!.
 Why can't we have a web that is simple to use, navigate, and read without it reading us?

 With this new site of mine, I plan on doing my best to keep it simple and to suck less.
 I don't want useless or malformed code on here anywhere, and that means that I have to code the whole site by hand and that's fine by me.
 I haven't coded HTML or CSS since the late 1990s, so I have a lot to learn, and that's cool by me.
-I manually write every page on this site in ghostwriter, a cross-platform, aesthetic, distraction-free Markdown editor and XFCE Mousepad, a fast text editor.
+I manually write every page on this site in Vim, or rather NeoVim.
 Then I check every page in either an HTML, CSS or RSS checker to validate them and ensure they meet all current standards.

 Pictures are bloat